evaldofelipe/yawoen/README.md

-# Automate something
+# Automate docker app deploy

-This automation helps you to automate something.
+This example will help you to automate a docker enviroment, using terraform, on Digital Ocean.
 That's help a lot!

 **To install terraform**